ekimia/loophole-docker/README.md

 # Loophole for Docker

-With this repo you can do just that - run Loophole via Docker, or more realistically Docker Compose to automatically expose a service when running `docker-compose up``
+This repository enables you to run Loophole using Docker, or more effectively with Docker Compose, allowing for the automatic exposure of a service when executing the `docker-compose up` command.

 # Prerequisities
 Loophole installed and logged in locally via `loophole account login` to snag the access token off of the host.